criipto/docs-old/authentication/reactjs.md

 ### Create a React Context
-In the sample we have created an additional class AuthService which initializes the UserManager and implements necessary login and logout methods as well as the isAuthorized method.
+In the sample an additional class AuthService  initializes the UserManager and implements the necessary login and logout methods as well as the isAuthenticated method.

 ``` jsx
 // scr\Authentication\AuthService.js